thesupersonic16/HedgeModManager/README.md

 ### Preparing the server
 On your server create a folder for the mod you want to allow updating for and create two files `mod_files.txt` which will be blank for now and a file called `mod_version.ini` This file will contain the information about the update and the changelog for SonicGMI users.

-Here is an example of a mod.ini for HedgeModManager and SonicGMI:
+Here is an example of a mod_version.ini for HedgeModManager and SonicGMI:
 ```ini
 [Main]
 VersionString="2.0"